All the States that are Changing their MCLE Rules due to the Coronavirus Pandemic

 - Nevada: No changes

-- New Hampshire: The Supreme Court of New Hampshire has issued an order granting attorneys an extension to their requirement for the 2020 reporting year.
+- New Hampshire: (This rule change has now expired.)
+The Supreme Court of New Hampshire has issued an order granting attorneys an extension to their requirement for the 2020 reporting year.
 For any questions, please contact the NHMCLE or the New Hampshire Bar Association at NHMCLE@nhbar.org or 603-715-3222.

 - New Jersey: The Supreme Court of New Jersey issued an order temporarily relaxing the 12-hour live classroom credit requirement.
 Until further notice from the courts, New Jersey attorneys may fulfill their entire CLE requirement through approved courses offered in alternative verifiable learning formats.